SenseiOfficial/Sensei-BOT/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

 ~ The G.O.A.T.
-Legend bot is again on fire 🔥.Deploy It now to experience the most smooth and fast telegram userbot.
+Senseibot is again on fire 🔥.Deploy It now to experience the most smooth and fast telegram userbot.
 With more than 300+ Plugins to give a mindblowing experience and a lote more .
 Join the support channel for regualr updates.
 💔💔 .

 ## By Team ᔕᗴᑎᔕᗴᎥᗰᗩ᙭